Use our free templates and learn everything you need to know to make your resume ATS-friendly below.

 Always check the job listing to see if a specific file format is requested and follow those instructions.

-If the employer doesn’t specify what format to save your resume as, a Word document is the safest choice because some ATS software might misread PDF files.
-However, usually a PDF should be fine.
-Avoid submitting your resume as other file types.
+If the employer doesn’t specify what format to save your resume as, use a PDF or a Word document, and avoid submitting your resume as other file types.

 Frequently asked questions about ATS